JoshimOfficial/FIPY_downloader/readme.md

 ## Feature

-- Download from Facebook.
+- Download videos from Facebook.
-- Download from Insta (comming soon).
+- Download videos from Insta (comming soon).
-- Download from Pinterest.
+- Download videos from Pinterest.
-- Download from YouTube.
+- Download videos from YouTube.

 ## Limitation